-Richard J. Samuels
+Richard J Samuels

 Photo courtesy Pablo Castagnola Fotograf & Einstein Stiftung, Berlin

-More than 60 years ago, MIT established the Center for International Studies (CIS) to conduct research to help the United States in its cold war struggle against the Soviet Union.
+More than 70 years ago, MIT established the Center for International Studies to conduct research to help the United States in its cold war struggle against the Soviet Union.
 Before long, however, the Center broadened its focus to include research and teaching in a wide range of international subjects, among them development studies, comparative politics, international relations, social movements, security studies, and international science and technology.

 MIT and the Center have always sought to bridge the worlds of the scholar and the policymaker by offering each a place to exchange thoughts and perspectives with the other and by encouraging academics to work on policy-relevant problems.
-Center scholars, and the students they have helped to educate, have served at senior levels in every administration since the Kennedy years.
-We at CIS take great pride that they are today among the nation's most distinguished analysts and executives in government and the private sector.

-– Richard J. Samuels, Ford International Professor of Political Science
+– Richard J Samuels, Ford International Professor of Political Science